 • Oahu, Hawaii - 7th

-No matter the size of a school, middle school students still need someone to care for them each day.
-Advisory supports a student’s personal, academic and socio-emotional growth throughout their middle school years.
-Advisory groups meet 1x/week and enjoy both one-on-one student-advisor conversations and also group-wide shared time for student issues and concerns.
+Advisory supports a student’s personal, academic and social-emotional growth throughout their middle school years.
+Advisory groups meet 4x/week and enjoy both one-on-one student-advisor conversations and also group-wide shared time for student issues and concerns.
 Students form a special bond with their Advisor and a strong sense of group identity with their fellow advisory members.
 The Advisor also serves as the key contact for parents concerning their student’s needs and progress.

-Learning Period is another way in which we provide support for students at the end of their day.
+Learning Period is another way in which we provide support for students at the end of their day (30 minutes 4x/week).
 Students can start their homework, take a missed quiz or test, work one-on-one with a teacher, or participate in tutoring.